Cries and Whispers: Plot

 In a large 19th-century mansion with red walls and carpets, Agnes is dying of uterine cancer.
 Her sisters, Maria and Karin, arrive at their childhood home and take turns with the maid, Anna, watching over Agnes.
 Anna, more religious than the sisters, prays after she lost her young daughter.
-When Agnes' doctor David visits, he sees his former lover Maria.
+When Agnes's doctor David visits, he sees his former lover Maria.
 Maria remembers their affair and her failed marriage with her husband Joakim, who stabbed himself non-fatally in response to the adultery.
 David tells her that she has become more indifferent.
 Agnes remembers their mother, who neglected and teased her and favoured Maria, with greater understanding and recalls sharing a moment of sorrow with her.
 While Agnes' sisters remain emotionally distant, Anna comforts the suffering Agnes by baring her breasts and holding her at night.

 Agnes dies after a long period of suffering, and at her wake the priest says that her faith was stronger than his own.
 Maria tells Karin that it is unusual for them to avoid touching each other or having a deep conversation.
 She tries to touch Karin, who recoils at the gesture.
 Karin recalls an earlier occasion at the mansion, where, struggling with self-harm, she mutilated her genitals with a piece of broken glass to repel her husband Fredrik.
 Karin later dines with Maria, saying that Anna was devoted to Agnes and probably deserves a memento.
 She says she resents Anna's seeming familiarity with her and Maria, speaks of her own suicidal tendencies, and confesses her hatred of Maria and her flirtatiousness and shallow smiles.
 The sisters reconcile after the argument, touching each other.

 In a dream sequence, Agnes briefly returns to life and asks Karin and then Maria to approach her.
 Karin, repelled by the invitation, says that she still has life and does not love Agnes enough to join her.
 Maria approaches the undead Agnes but flees in terror when she grabs her, saying that she cannot leave her husband and children.
 Anna re-enters the room and takes Agnes back to bed, where she cradles the dead Agnes in her arms.

 The family decides to send Anna away at the end of the month, with Fredrik refusing to award her with any additional severance pay, and the maid rejects her promised memento.
 Maria returns to Joakim, and Karin cannot believe Maria's claim that she does not remember their touch.
 Anna finds Agnes' diary with an account of a visit with Maria, Karin and Anna, with a shared, nostalgic moment on a swing.
 Agnes wrote that "come what may, this is happiness."